Skip to main content

 Learn about crypto transactions, including whether you can cancel a transaction and how to avoid mistakes.

-Once you have confirmed a transaction in Best Wallet, it cannot be cancelled or reversed.
-This applies to any blockchain transaction, such as investing your crypto into a presale project, swapping tokens, or sending crypto to another wallet.
+In short, once a blockchain transaction has been confirmed, it cannot be canceled or reversed.
+This applies to many types of blockchain transactions, such as buying an upcoming token, swapping tokens, or sending crypto to another wallet.

-This is because all transactions on decentralised blockchains are irreversible.
+This is because all transactions on decentralized blockchains are generally irreversible.

-Why your transactions can't be cancelled or reversed
+Why blockchain transactions can't be canceled or reversed:

-This means that once you make a crypto transaction, it's recorded forever and unchangeable as it is verified on the blockchain.
+This means that once you make a crypto transaction and it's confirmed, it's recorded forever and unchangeable as it is verified on the blockchain.

 This verification process is carried out by network validators or miners.
 They timestamp, process, and validate new transactions, ensuring the security and integrity of the blockchain.